vim-scripts/Gembase-dml-plugins/doc/README.txt

-          put the filetype script into directory $HOME/.vim/ put the syntax script into directory $HOME/.vim/syntax/ put the indent script into directory $HOME/.vim/indent/ put the ftplugin script into directory $HOME/.vim/ftplugin/ put the file "./ftplugin/gembase/dict" into directory $HOME/.vim/ftplugin/gembase/
+          put the filetype script into directory $HOME/.vim/ put the syntax script into directory $HOME/.vim/syntax/ put the indent script into directory $HOME/.vim/indent/ put the ftplugin script (dml-unix.vim) into directory $HOME/.vim/ftplugin/, and rename it as "dml.vim" put the file "./ftplugin/gembase/dict" into directory $HOME/.vim/ftplugin/gembase/

 2. For Windows: